INDEX TO ALL NINE SECTIONS

 The Seventh-day Adventists say they "hold the Protestant position that the Bible and the Bible only is the sole rule of faith and practice for Christians"

-Yet, the New Testament clearly shows that New Testament Church was
+Yet, the New Testament clearly shows that early Church established by the apostles was

 Held in private homes, not buildings especially designed for the purpose.